 Lake Mead National Park

 Although I’m terrified of the water, Lake Mead National Park is a great place to get photos.
-The main road inside the park connects two entrances: Lake Mead Fee Station in Boulder City and Overton Fee Station.
+The main road inside the park connects Lake Mead Fee Station in Boulder City and Overton Fee Station.
 The entrances are 45 miles apart, and the drive is chock-full of opportunities for gorgeous shots!
-My photo, in the blue dress, was taken at 33 Hole Overlook, which is a 15-minute drive north of the Boulder City entrance.
+In the blue dress, my photo was taken at 33 Hole Overlook, which is a 15-minute drive north of the Boulder City entrance.
 From the overlook, it’s a steep and long hike down to the water!

 When you visit, keep an eye out for his 220-year-old saguaro.
 Snap a picture and tag #cactusjoes for a potential feature on his Instagram account!